-Our client was returning a full day of USC football.
+Our client was returning from a full day of USC football.
 He had helped set up a high-end tailgate party, enjoyed the tailgate party, watched the game from the tailgate party, helped clean up after and was driving home.
 Throughout the day, he had been drinking.

 Without All the Details, What Happened?: Long Beach DUI, 0.17% BAC, driving cargo van and swerving on freeway, case resolved for DUI and 3 month alcohol class, minimum fine, no jail.

 He had no prior criminal history.
 He had a good job in marketing.
 He was 39 years old and recently married.

 As he was returning a cargo van that brought food and drinks to the tailgater, he transitioned from the south 110 (I-110) to the southbound 405 (I-405).
 He had been awake for close to 20 hours, mostly dedicated to the tail gate.

 As he was approaching the I-405/I-710 interchange, a CHP officer allegedly noticed the van swerving from lane to lane.
 Our client allegedly swerved first to the lane to his right, then back across two lanes to another lane to his left.
 The officer quickly made a traffic stop.